A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Proposed SBP-SAT FDTD Method without Region Split

 The semi-discrete updating equation for the electric field $\widehat{\mathbf{E}}_z$ is expressed as

 where $\widehat{\sigma}$ represents the penalty parameters, $\widehat{\mathbb{T}}$ denotes the interpolation operators from the coarse to the fine mesh, and $\mathbb{L}$ denotes the extraction operators that map 2-D global variables to the 1-D interface (the superscript identifies the specific field component).
-The boundary indicator vectors $\widehat{e}$ and projection operators $\widehat{\mathcal{P}}$ are extended to 2-D by incorporating spatial subscripts to denote the corresponding interface directions.
+The SAT terms for the East, South, and North interfaces follow the same structure by replacing the boundary indicator vectors and projection operators with the corresponding interface directions, which are detailed in the Appendix.